 - Elevator and escalator accidents

 In a situation where a person is injured in a slip and fall, the property owner may be liable if he or she:

-- Caused the unsafe condition, such as spilling liquid and not mopping it up.
+- Caused unsafe conditions, such as spilling liquid and not mopping it up.

 - Knew about the dangerous condition but did not take steps to correct it.

 - Should have known about the hazard because a reasonable person taking care of the property would have discovered and corrected the dangerous condition.

 - Seek medical attention right away.
 If badly hurt, you should see a doctor or go to a hospital immediately after a fall.
 Not only do you need to get your injuries examined and treated, but you also need medical records evidencing the extent of the damage and injuries caused by the fall.
 Some major injuries (for example, a traumatic brain injury) show few immediate symptoms.
 Timely medical care and diagnosis could save your life.
 Evidence of the extent of your injuries will also be valuable if you pursue a fall injury claim against any negligent parties.

 - Report the accident to the owner immediately.
 You need to alert the person or company in charge of the property as soon as the accident happens.
 This means telling the homeowner whose house you were in, calling the landlord or alerting the manager at a business.
 If the injury happened at a business or in an apartment, the store owner or landlord should make a formal accident report, and you should ask for a copy.
 If you need to leave the accident scene for medical treatment, be sure to call back later to get an accident report.
 Request that surveillance video, if any, of the incident and day of the incident be preserved.